The Difference Between Ramadas, Pergolas and Gazebos

 Pergolas are structures with an open, latticed roof that is typically flat, allowing sunlight through but casting a complete shadow at certain times of day.
 Columns or posts support a trellis structure that is suited for growing vines and vegetation.

-At Straight Line we usually build pergolas with aluma lattice, or rough sawn douglas fir that’s painted or stained.
+At Straight Line and as part of a larger landscaping project, we usually build pergolas with aluma lattice, or rough sawn douglas fir that’s painted or stained.
 Great for extending an existing patio, these can also be designed to look like an extension of the home.

-Pergolas make a beautiful addition to a home with a spa or pool.
+Pergolas make a beautiful addition to a home and are a must if you’re adding a spa or pool.
 They don’t typically provide shelter from the elements as the lattice design will allow sunshine or rain through, but they are excellent for hanging out beneath after a swim or while entertaining friends and family.
 String up lights on the roof and you’ll have a romantic setting when the sun sets.

 Gazebos | Complete Shade in Smaller Areas